timcowlishaw/enxaneta/documentation/ethnography/03_core-ethnographic-concepts-2.md

 Shifting this forward, as we didn't quite get to it last week: Introducing the concept of thick description as a criteria of appraisal.
 We'll talk a bit about the significance of thick description as a point of differentiation for ethnography, where it fits in the process of ethnographic research, and the importance of fieldnotes in producing such 'thick', detailed accounts.

-We'll look at Clifford Geertz's 'Deep play: Notes on the Balinese cock fight'.
+We'll look at Clifford Geertz's "Deep play: Notes on the Balinese cockfight".
 In this text, Geertz employs thick description to examine the Balinese cockfight, an apparently straightforward blood sport, revealing its deeper cultural meanings and social function (beyond "two roosters fought, and one won").
-It'll do me good to re-read this, and after your experiences last week, I'm keen to put this into dialogue with Perec's "[An Attempt at Exhausting A Place in Paris](https://iitcoa3rdyr.wordpress.com/wp-content/uploads/2014/09/perec_readings.pdf)" (and his concept of the 'infraordinary'?).
+It'll do me good to re-read this, and after your experiences last week, I'm keen to put this into dialogue with Perec's "[An Attempt at Exhausting A Place in Paris](https://iitcoa3rdyr.wordpress.com/wp-content/uploads/2014/09/perec_readings.pdf)" (and his concept of the '[infra-ordinary](https://www.ubu.com/papers/perec_infraordinary.html)'?).

 We can also look at some examples from the Benjamin Bowles article to illustrate how thick description can be used to capture the nuances of social practices, perhaps by exploring the idea of 'enskilment' and how it relates to the concept of 'taskscapes' referenced by Bowles, and tying this to your identified communities of practice (permaculture, Tiny Weird Software, etc.).